-- 5.10 The Office publishes the RFP or RFQ/P through the ESBD in accordance with Texas law.
+- 5.10 The Office publishes the RFP or RFQ/P through the ESBD.
 For CSP solicitations only an RFP is published.
-For CM-R and DB, the RFP step is included in the original RFQ/P. - 5.11 The Component convenes the selection committee in a pre-solicitation preparation meeting to
+For CM-R the RFP step may be included in the original RFQ/P or as a second separate step.
+For DB, the RFQ and RFP are published as separate steps. - 5.11 The Component convenes the selection committee in a pre-solicitation preparation meeting to review the standard procedures and documents related to the RFP and overall selection process.